Coronavirus: First death confirmed in Ireland as WHO declares a pandemic

 “We continue our efforts to interrupt the transmission of this virus.
 It will take all of us, collectively to succeed.
 Please continue to follow public health advice.”

-The first Covid-19 case was recorded in the Republic on February 29th and there are now a total of 34 confirmed cases.
+The first Covid-19 cases was recorded in the Republic on February 29th and there are now a total of 34 confirmed cases.
 This is expected to rise further later today.

 Two of these were acquired in the community and are being investigated, and a further case of community transmission, in Waterford, is expected to be formally reported this evening.